Skip to main content

 Available only to employees who enroll in an HSA-eligible high-deductible health plan

-- Choose your contribution amount during enrollment.
-You can only change your contribution amount during the year if you have a qualifying event during the year.
+• Choose your contribution amount during enrollment.
+You can only change your contribution during the year if you experience a qualifying life event.

-- Pay for your eligible expenses by using your FSA debit card, or log in to Transamerica to request reimbursement for payments you’ve made.
+• Pay for your eligible expenses with your FSA debit card, or visit the Transamerica portal to request reimbursement for eligible expenses.

 Dependent Care FSA